wangdicoder/tiny-ui/docs/customise-theme.md

 ## Less variables
 We are using [SASS](https://sass-lang.com/) as the development language for styling.
 A set of less variables are defined for each design aspect that can be customized to your needs.
-There are some major variables below, all less variables could be found in [Default Variables]() (will be available soon).
+There are some major variables below, all less variables could be found in [Default Variables](https://github.com/wangdicoder/tiny-ui/blob/master/components/style/_variables.scss).

 ```css
 //color